ccgr1121/IMS-Project/README.md

 ## Acknowledgments

-Chris, Rhys, and the whole trainer team at QA, who have been invaluable in their assisstence, dedication and generosity.
+Chris, Rhys, and the whole trainer team at QA, who have been invaluable in their assistance, dedication and generosity.
 Raf, Sam, Juamal and Tyler, who have
 Elliott Dorrington - Large contributions to the Risk Assessment.
 My classmates, who have been supportive and kind as we all approached D-Day.